 - Raise your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your knee on pillows or blankets to keep it elevated comfortably.

 - Immobilize your knee for 3 to 6 weeks or as directed.
-Your primary healthcare provider may give you a brace, cast, or splint.
+Your healthcare provider may give you a brace, cast, or splint.
 He may tell you to wrap your knee with athletic tape.
 This is done to decrease pain and hold your knee joint still to help it heal.
 This may also help prevent your kneecap from dislocating again.

 - Physical therapy teaches you exercises to increase the range of motion in your knee.
 Exercises make your knee stronger, increase balance, and decrease pain.
 You may also need to strengthen your stomach, back, hip, and leg muscles.
 You must continue these exercises after physical therapy ends to help prevent another dislocation.

-Contact your primary healthcare provider:
+Contact your healthcare provider: